hujhax/austin-improv-wiki/Hideout Mainstage Shows.md

 |}

 ### 2009-Present
 In mid-2009, the Hideout went to a regular mainstage schedule, with a new show format every two months.
+These schedules have been curated by [[Roy Janik]].

 {| class="wikitable"
 |**Start Date**||**End Date**||**Show**||**Directed by**